wbzhangslab/wbzhang.github.io/_pages/about.md

 # 🔥 News
 - *2024.07*: &nbsp;🎉🎉 Our paper “SARS: A Personalized Federated Learning Framework Towards Fairness and Robustness against Backdoor Attacks” accepted to the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (ACM IMWUT 2024).
+- *2024.12*:Our paper “Accuracy-Improved Privacy-Preserving Asynchronous Federated Learning in IoT” accepted to the IEEE Internet of Things Journal.
+Congrats to Shuying and Lingbo!

 # 📝 Selected Publications